-❖ Expand the Earned Income Tax Credit to workers not raising children and expand the Child Tax Credit to families making less than \$3,000 a year.
+Expand the Earned Income Tax Credit to workers not raising children and expand the Child Tax Credit to families making less than \$3,000 a year.
 President Obama, House Speaker Paul Ryan (R-WI), and Senator Sherrod Brown (D-OH) are among the bipartisan supporters of expanding the EITC, so helping workers without dependent children should be a top priority for Congress.
 Congress should also act to ensure all low-income children benefit from the CTC.

-❖ Increase SNAP benefits and pass a Child Nutrition Reauthorization bill to ensure that low-income children have access to healthy and nutritious foods.
-As part of the reauthorization,

-Congress should streamline and expand the summer food program, expand WIC eligibility for children not in full day kindergarten from age five to age six, reject attempts to deny free and reduced-priced meals to students in high-poverty schools, and reject attempts to block grant school meal programs.
-Congress should also protect SNAP from cuts, increase SNAP benefits to align with the cost of the Low-Cost Food Plan rather than the inadequate Thrifty Food Plan currently used, and end the harsh time limits on SNAP benefits for certain jobless adults willing to work.

-- States that haven't yet expanded health coverage to low-income Americans by drawing down federal Medicaid dollars should do so.
-Governors of states like Mississippi that have continued to deny health coverage to low-income residents should end this costly failure to take advantage of federal dollars on the table to provide necessary health care to those who can least afford it. - A strong rule from the Consumer Financial Protection Bureau, without loopholes, is needed to stop predatory lending, help low-income Americans break out of the dangerous debt trap, and ensure that consumers in states where the practice is already restricted remain protected from these harmful practices.
-Low-income advocates should encourage the CFPB to strengthen the rule to protect all low-income consumers.
-The CFPB is accepting public comments on its proposed rule until October 7. - \ Raise the minimum wage and help workers get more paid hours through paid sick leave and more predictable hours.
+- ❖ Increase SNAP benefits and pass a Child Nutrition Reauthorization bill to ensure that low-income children have access to healthy and nutritious foods.
+As part of the reauthorization, Congress should streamline and expand the summer food program, expand WIC eligibility for children not in full day kindergarten from age five to age six, reject attempts to deny free and reduced-priced meals to students in high-poverty schools, and reject attempts to block grant school meal programs.
+Congress should also protect SNAP from cuts, increase SNAP benefits to align with the cost of the Low-Cost Food Plan rather than the inadequate Thrifty Food Plan currently used, and end the harsh time limits on SNAP benefits for certain jobless adults willing to work. - States that haven't yet expanded health coverage to low-income Americans by drawing down federal Medicaid dollars should do so.
+Governors of states that have continued to deny health coverage to low-income residents should end this costly failure to take advantage of federal dollars on the table to provide necessary health care to those who can least afford it. - ❖ A strong rule from the Consumer Financial Protection Bureau, without loopholes, is needed to stop predatory lending, help low-income Americans break out of the dangerous debt trap, and ensure that consumers in states like Massachusetts where the practice is already restricted remain protected from these harmful practices.
+Low-income advocates should encourage the CFPB to strengthen the rule to protect all low-income consumers. - \ Raise the minimum wage and help workers get more paid hours through paid sick leave and more predictable hours.
 Low-wage workers need more hours and higher pay.
 The federal government, along with states that haven't already done so, should increase the minimum wage and adopt paid leave requirements and predictable scheduling laws.

 As Election Day draws nearer, we should be thinking hard about our priorities as a nation.
-Reducing poverty and the high costs of being poor clearly should be a top priority, especially in Mississippi where the poverty rate remains stuck.
-The evidence from 2015 shows that proven anti-poverty programs like SNAP, housing assistance, and low-income tax credits are effective at lifting millions of people out poverty, reducing the costs associated with poverty and building family economic security.
+Reducing poverty and the high costs of being poor clearly should be a top priority, especially in Massachusetts where the poverty rate remains stuck.
+The evidence from 2015 shows that proven anti-poverty programs like SNAP, housing assistance, and low-income tax credits are effective at lifting millions of people out of poverty, reducing the costs associated with poverty and building family economic security.
 Other research and common sense tell us that child care, by helping parents to work and helping children to develop and thrive, can spur poverty reductions over two generations.
-But as overall poverty and child poverty rates in Mississippi remain higher than in 2007, before the Great Recession, we must invest more to reduce the burden of poverty even further, and for more Mississippians.
-And if we are concerned about trapping people in poverty, we need to stop harmful practices like predatory lending that prey on low-income people and aim to keep them down.
+But as overall poverty and child poverty rates in Massachusetts remain higher than in 2007, before the Great Recession, we must invest more to reduce the burden of poverty even further, and for more Massachusettsans.
+And if we are concerned about trapping people in poverty, we need to maintain strong protections against harmful practices like predatory lending that prey on low-income people and aim to keep them down.

-This report was prepared by the Mississippi Low-Income Child Care Initiative, the Children's Defense Fund-Southern Regional Office and the Coalition on Human Needs.
+This report was prepared by Action for Boston Community Development and the Coalition on Human Needs.